Dr. Stéphanie Bélanger, CD

 Canadian Institute for Military and Veteran Health Research

 Dr. Bélanger is the Associate Scientific Director of the Canadian Institute for Military and Veteran Health Research, a unique consortium of 45 Canadian universities dedicated to researching the health needs of military personnel, Veterans and their families.
 She is co-editor in chief of the Journal of Military, Veteran and Family Health (University of Toronto Press funded in 2015).
 She is also co-founder of the The New Directions in Foreign Policy, Military, and Security Studies series with McGill Queen’s University Press (MQUP, funded in 2016).
 She is the co-editor of War Memories: Commemoration and Writings of War in the English-speaking World (MQUP 2017 – in press); “Beyond the line: Military and Veteran Health Research” (MQUP 2013); “A New Coalition for a Challenging Battlefield” (CDA Press 2012); “Shaping the Future” (CDA Press 2011) as well as of “Transforming traditions: the Leadership of Women in the Canadian Navy” (CDA Press 2010).
 She is also author of the monograph “Guerre, sacrifices et persécutions” (Paris: L’Harmattan, 2010).
 She co-chairs the CIMVHR annual Forums, the bi-annual conferences on War Memories (with Université de Rennes 2 and Paris VII), the annual conferences on Military ethics, and she partners with many other institutes to co-host workshops.
-She is Board of Directors Member of the North-American chapter of the International Society for Military Ethics (ISME), the Center for International and Defence Policy (CIDP) and the Last Post Fund.
+She is a Board of Directors Member of the North-American chapter of the International Society for Military Ethics (ISME) and the Center for International and Defence Policy (CIDP).

 She serves in the Royal Canadian Navy as a reservist since 2004.